 Recently, I asked one of my favorite project managers how she became that indispensable team member, the person most in demand for the critical projects.
 “I remember when we recruited you for the IT team,” I said.
 “You came to the table with this terrific base of knowledge.
 Where did you get that from?”

 This is an effective way to drill for an answer to a difficult, wispy question; I was not asking for theory or conjecture.
-I was looking for a specific example of a clearly defined success; month over month, after she first started working with the system, how did she develop her skills?
+I was looking for a specific example of a clearly defined success.
+Month over month, after she first started working with the system, how did she develop her skills?
 And her answer was fairly straightforward – you just dive right in, and figure out the answer for yourself.

 Armed thusly, a reasonably talented person can find the answers for themselves – or find someone else who can help solve the issue.
 Building this extended community of experts can develop your knowledge base, collecting the myriad little details that will make up your highly valued brilliance.
-At this point in the “training” process, it is either sink or swim – you have to figure it out, because no one else will.
+At this point in the “training” process, it is either sink or swim – you have to figure it out because no one else will.
 And if you survive the first month or so, and wish to remain working in this role / on this team, you will learn; very rapidly, sometimes by rote, sometimes by inventing new knowledge.

 After a few months, the folks that survive this process will have demonstrated a knack for self-directed learning, plus an interest in being known as the person that can answer questions.
 This leads to the next step – people that can generate their own questions.
-People who can see opportunity emerging from the funny patterns of noise in those help desk tickets, program bugs, incoming emails, water-cooler questions, and recurring problems.
+Thoughtful people, true analysts, who see opportunity emerging from the funny patterns of noise in those help desk tickets, program bugs, incoming emails, water-cooler questions, and recurring problems.
 They can apply systems-level thinking to issues with business processes, data, or technology, with a deep appreciation for the domain – the specifics about your customers, markets, and operations.